cityofsmiles/calculators/README.md

 and hit Enter.

 ### General Calculator
-The General Calculator will install the there calculators.
+The General Calculator will install the three calculators.
 To install the General Calculator:
 1. Copy and paste each line to Termux:

 ```